ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

    An example of using ``CLM_USRDAT_NAME`` for a simulation is given in Example :numref:`creating-your-own-singlepoint-dataset`.

 ``CLM_CO2_TYPE``
    sets the type of input CO2 for either "constant", "diagnostic" or prognostic".
 If "constant" the value from ``CCSM_CO2_PPMV`` will be used.
 If "diagnostic" or "prognostic" the values MUST be sent from the atmosphere model.
-See :ref:`running-with-historical-co2-forcing` for more information on how to send CO2 from the data atmosphere model.

 ===============
  User Namelist